• Skip to main content

 Do I need to chill the batter before baking?

-This is a very stiff dough and you do not need to chill it first
+This is a very stiff dough, and you do not need to chill it first, but it makes the inside more moist.

 Can I reuse the previous pan to make the remaining cookies?

 Always use a cooled pan to bake your cookies.
-Don’t start off with a pan from the oven or your cookies may spread too fast.
+Don’t start off with a pan from the hot or warm oven, or your cookies may spread too fast.

 Can I freeze these cookies?